 Behavioral targeting for this audience in Optimizely Web Personalization takes only a few steps:

-Create a page in Optimizely Web Experimentation that targets product details for bags.
+- Create a page in Optimizely Web Experimentation that targets product details for bags.

-Set up an add-to-cart event for bags.
+- Set up an add-to-cart event for bags.

-Add price and subcategory tags to tell Optimizely Web Experimentation when a visitor purchases bags of a certain value.
+- Add price and subcategory tags to tell Optimizely Web Experimentation when a visitor purchases bags of a certain value.

 You can find more detail on all the steps listed above in our article about preparing Optimizely Web Experimentation for your site.

-Target this specific behavior by creating a "Luxury Buyers" audience in Optimizely Web Personalization.
+Target this specific behavior by creating a Luxury Buyers audience in Optimizely Web Personalization.

-The following example shows how to set up a "Luxury Buyers" audience for visitors who have made a purchase priced at over $500 in the last 30 days:
+The following example shows how to set up a Luxury Buyers audience for visitors who have made a purchase priced at over $500 in the last 30 days:

-Go to the Audiences dashboard.
+- Go to the Audiences dashboard.
 Click Create New Audience.

-Name the audience Luxury Buyers.
+- Name the audience Luxury Buyers.

-Add filters based on the Price tag.
+- Add filters based on the Price tag.

-Click Save Audience.
+- Click Save Audience.

 - Directly access values stored in event tags and use them in your variation code.
 For example, you might configure an event which tracks product detail page views.
 You could capture the URL of the product image using a tag.
 Then, create an Optimizely Web Personalization campaign on the homepage which uses the behavior API to access the product image tag from the most recent product detail page view event and displays the image in a promotional message.

-Let's say you create an audience called "Article Junkies" which uses the condition "Visitor converted on Viewed Article at least 2 times in the last 7 days".
-You use this audience to target a personalized experience which will be displayed on all article pages.
+Suppose you create an audience called Article Junkies which uses the condition Visitor converted on Viewed Article at least 2 times in the last 7 days.
+You use this audience to target a personalized experience which is displayed on all article pages.
 You should expect that under these conditions, the campaign will not activate until a visitor views their third article.
 Why?
-Here's how it works:
+Here is how it works:

-Visitor views an article page and triggers a Viewed Article event.
+- Visitor views an article page and triggers a Viewed Article event.

-Visitor views a second article page.
+- Visitor views a second article page.
 When the page loads, Optimizely Web Experimentation checks behavior, sees one Viewed Article event, and decides the visitor is ineligible for the personalization campaign.
 A second Viewed Article event is now triggered.

 - Visitor views a third article page.
 When the page loads, Optimizely Web Experimentation checks behavior, sees two Viewed Article events, and decides that the visitor is eligible for the personalization campaign.
 A third Viewed Article event is triggered